 On the other end of the spectrum would be a business such as a small bakery that maybe owns a delivery van, a few ovens and some kitchen equipment.
 The assets, while perhaps valuable to the owner, aren’t worth the cost and effort of putting them into a separate holding company.
 The van can be insured for liability; a breach of contract suit can limit damages through contractual provisions; and premises liability insurance would cover any claimed on-site injuries.

 One final consideration is goodwill with investors.
 For a growing business, an investor will want to be assured that there is some residual value to the company if it needs to be liquidated, and in the case of a lender, they will want real assets as collateral for a loan.
-Putting valuable assets into a separate holding company signals to investors that you may not have faith in your business; or that you’re not willing to risk the loss of your own money while at the same time asking the investors to risk losing theirs.
+Putting valuable assets into a separate holding company signals to investors that you may not have faith in your business.
+Or it can show that you’re not willing to risk the loss of your own money while at the same time asking the investors to risk losing theirs.
 They may be okay with that, but it’s something that needs to be considered.